— Built for this work

 Evidence-based counseling addresses the cognitive patterns that sustain addiction.
 Somatic practice addresses the nervous-system dysregulation that makes those patterns so hard to shift.
 Neither works as well without the other — so we treat them as co-equal.

-Clinical foundation
+The foundation

 Grounded in training, not trend